 The New York Indian Festival comes to NYU's Skirball Center for its closing night on Saturday, May 14.

 The Fred and Adele Astaire Awards honor dancers and choreographers from the Broadway stage and in film at Skirball on Monday, May 16.

 Origin Theatre Company returns to Glucksman Ireland House NYU for the 12th annual reading series with five works by contemporary European playwrights on Monday, May 16.

 NYU’s Chorale, Women’s Choir, University Singers, Men’s Glee Club, Madrigal Singers, and Jazz Choir sing into spring at the Frederick Loewe Theatre on Saturday, May 17.

-Steinhardt’s MFA and BFA students show off their thesis work at 80WSE (on view through May 20) and the Barney Building (on view through May 22).
+Steinhardt’s MFA and BFA students show off their thesis work at the Barney Building (on view through May 14) and 80WSE (on view through May 22).

-NYU’s Institute for the Ancient World (uptown on E. 84th Street) presents From Ancient to Modern: Archaeology and Aesthetics (on view through June 7).
-Here’s a sneak peek:
+NYU’s Institute for the Ancient World (uptown on E. 84th Street) presents Designing Identity: The Power of Textiles in Late Antiquity (on view through May 22).

 Only at NYU

 May 17 kicks off a two-day exhibition of recent creative tech projects by the graduate students in NYU’s Interactive Telecommunications Program.

 You never know what you might find there, but here are some highlights from a previous showcase: